- Stillwater Public Schools

 HIGH SCHOOL BAND (GRADES 9-12) – 7060

 Ninth grade band students are enrolled in the Stillwater High School "Pioneer" Band.
 The High School marching band is active during the first nine week period of the school year.
 The band attends pioneer football games, and enters selected marching contests and parades.
-The concert band is active during the second nine week period and the second semester.
+The concert bands are active during the second nine week period and the second semester.
 Emphasis is placed on advanced instrumental skills.
 Students are encouraged to participate in honor band auditions and solo/ensemble contests.
-Enrollment is subject to approval of the director.
+Enrollment is subject to approval of the director

 9TH GRADE ORCHESTRA – 7061